cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 \(c\) Bare programming language (Java)

-As mentioned earlier, this article not only describes the individual tools, but also compares their approaches.
+As mentioned earlier, this article not only describes the individual tools but also compares their approaches.
 The author demonstrates that the imperative programming approaches require more time, work and caution during development.
 In return, they give developers the flexibility to program any kind of logic that is needed.
 In contrast,